Characters Appearing: Forge, Havok, Madrox the Multiple Man, Polaris, Random, Strong Guy, Wolfsbane

 Quality Rating: D

 Chronological Placement Considerations: In the conversation with Forge, we learn that Val Cooper (who has been hanging around despite Forge coming on board) is now gone for real, destination classified.
 That seems to place this after X-Force #27-28, when Val seems to still be representing X-Factor (alongside Forge).
-It's also in this conversation that it's said that Quicksilver is on an extended leave of absence (he'll be appearing with the Avengers for Bloodties).
+But it's also in this conversation that it's said that Quicksilver is on an extended leave of absence (he'll be appearing with the Avengers for Bloodties).
 A problem with that is that next issue takes place during the Bloodties storyline, while X-Force #27-28 takes place after Bloodties.
 So it seems Val being unavailable to X-Factor doesn't yet mean that she's completely out of the picture (yet), and this can take place before X-Force #27-28.

 Continuity Insert?
 N